Muhamed404/Vprofile-App-CI-AWS-Services/README.md

-# Vprofile App – CI/CD Pipeline
+#Vprofile App – CI/CD Pipeline

-This repository contains the source code and **Continuous Integration (CI)** configuration for the **Vprofile App**.
+This repository contains the source code and Continuous Integration (CI) and Continuous Deployment (CD) configuration for the Vprofile App.
-The pipeline automates code analysis, artifact creation and publication, leveraging AWS services for secure, repeatable delivery.
+The pipeline automates code analysis, artifact creation, publication, and now deployment, leveraging AWS services for secure, repeatable delivery.

 ---